- Print

 After you create a bucket, you can click it from the Buckets page to see details in each tab.

-- Overview: Configure bucket settings such as Object Lock, CORS rules, and Lifecycle Rules.
+- Overview: In this tab, you can configure bucket settings such as Object Lock, CORS rules, and Lifecycle Rules.
 You can also change settings such as object visibility.

-- Users: View a list of users in the organization, their privileges, and roles.
+- Users: In this tab, you can view a list of users in the organization, their privileges, and roles.
+You can also assign access to users.

-- App Keys: View a list of application keys and their corresponding IDs and prefixes.
+- App Keys: In this tab, you can view a list of application keys and their corresponding IDs and prefixes.
+You can also create application keys.

 Delete a Bucket